 Despite this adorable village looking like something that belongs in the 19th century, it actually had its humble beginnings over 2,500 years ago in the Iron Age!

 We know this as there are two hill forts found in Cockington Valley from early settlers in the area.

 There is also evidence to suggest that this little place was a small Saxon fishing and farming village where the recorded history of Cockington first began in the 10th century.

 Archaeologists have discovered artefacts from this village outside of The Drum Inn and at this time it was owned by Alric the Saxon.

-The Mallock family were a gold and silversmiths from Exeter.
-They bought the estate in 1654 and continued to mange it until 1932.
+The Mallock family were gold and silversmiths from Exeter.
+They bought the estate in 1654 and continued to manage it until 1932.
 Then it was sold to the Torquay Corporation.

 Cockington Court Agatha Christie connection

 You can’t go far in Devon without a connection to Agatha Christie!
 She was born in Torquay and the area inspired many of her novels and works.

 During the Mallock’s time at Cockington, Agatha Christie was a friend of the family and she used to visit them often.